adam-dot-cohen/HyperSerializer/README.md

 |    ProtobufSerializer|  917.73 ms|  10.020 ms|  9.372 ms|  18.37|     0.17|  35000.0000|     435 MB
 ```
 ## HyperSerializerUnsafe\<T\>
 The HyperSerializer project contains an unsafe implementation of the HyperSerializer\<T\>, named HyperSerializerUnsafe\<T\>.
-It is an experimental version intended for benchmarking purposes and does not meaningfuly outperform HyperSerializer\<T\> in most scenarios, if at all (see table .
+It is an experimental version intended for benchmarking purposes and does not meaningfuly outperform HyperSerializer\<T\> in most scenarios, if at all (see table above).
 As such, it is not recommended for end user consumption.

 ## Limitations
 ### Unsupported types